oracle-samples/ofs-sample-plugins/samples/000-HelloWorld/README.md

 2. Build and compress the plugin

     `webpack --mode=production`

+   you might also need to use this command instead, if the webpack folder is not added to the PATH list

+   `./node_modules/.bin/webpack --mode=production`

+3. Copy index.html from the project root folder to the dist folder

+    `cp index.html dist/`

-3. Create the zip file that can be uploaded to OFS
+4. Create the zip file that can be uploaded to OFS

     `cd dist; zip plugin.zip index.html main.js`